lukasborawski/vue-use-state-effect/.github/README.md

 **CAUTION**: Built and tested with **Nuxt 3.15**.

-A fast and lightweight library (composable) that utilizes the native `EffectScope` **Vue 3 API**.
+Fast and lightweight library (composable) that utilizes the native `EffectScope` **Vue 3 API**.
 It is designed to offer secure and shareable (across the app) state for your local composables and functions.
 It can serve as a viable replacement or alternative to **Vuex** or **Pinia** state management, particularly if you require a smaller and less extensive solution.

 **Check out the **Stackblitz** Nuxt 3 demo [here](https://stackblitz.com/edit/vue-use-state-effect-demo)**. 🚀